bendwyer/btsync/README.md

 chmod +x install-btsync.sh
 ```

+---
->#### Sidenote: `install-btsync.sh`
+#### Sidenote: `install-btsync.sh`
 If you're curious about what `install-btsync.sh` does, feel free to open it and take a look.
 I've included descriptions of what the commands are doing inside the script.<br>
 ```
 sudo nano install-btsync.sh
 ```
 I've included a self-delete command at the beginning of `install-btsync.sh` that will remove the script upon completion.
 It comes commented out.
-Remove the `#` to enable the self-delete command.
+Remove the `#` to enable the self-delete command. <br>
 ```
 # delete this script when complete
 #rm install-btsync.sh
 ```
 `install-btsync.sh` can mess up an in-progress install of BitTorrent Sync if it is accidentally run a second time.
 For this reason I highly recommend deleting it (either manually or automatically) after it has been run the first time.

+---

 Execute `install-btsync.sh`
 ```